matthewpblock/smart-store-block/P6_README.md

 # P6.
 BI Insights and Storytelling
+This separte README was established specifically to focus on the culminating analysis project with the smart_store dataset.
+Instructions for project set up and ETL can be found at https://github.com/matthewpblock/smart-store-block/blob/main/README.md

 ## Section 1.
 The Business Goal
 Operational Objective: Build a targeted marketing that increases profits.